eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 		alt="Map format should always be 'Quake 2 (Valve)''">
 		</p>

 10. The TrenchBroom editor should now be open.
-To confirm that it's setup with Quake 2 Remastered, we'll need to see if we can find its entities.
+To confirm that it's set up with Quake 2 Remastered, we'll need to see if we can find its entities.
 We can do this by performing the following steps:
 &emsp;&emsp;1.
 Click on the "Entity" tab within the panel near the right side.
 &emsp;&emsp;2.
 If you can see 3D models populating the Entity browser, then you're ready to move onto Section 5.
 	<p align="left">